Schreckgespenst/TheHomeNetwork/README.md

     sudo nano /etc/dhcpcd.conf

-and adding this at the end:)
+and adding this at the end.
+Now save the file by pressing CTRL + X then Y followed by ENTER.

     interface eth0
     static ip_address=192.168.1.10